- Home

 When to bring it in

-If the device still will not turn on after checking the cable and outlet, it is time to bring it to the SATER service centre at Silmaču 6.
-We open the power supply, check the fuse, measure standby and main voltages with an oscilloscope and pinpoint the exact fault location.
+If the device still will not turn on after checking the cable and outlet, it is time to bring it to our service centre.
+We open the power supply, check the fuse, measure standby and main voltages with an oscilloscope, and pinpoint the exact fault location.
 Capacitor and fuse replacement is one of the fastest and most cost-effective repairs — often done in a single day.
-Before any work begins we agree the estimate, and if you decline the device goes back with no obligation.
+Before any work begins we agree the estimate; if you decline, the device goes back with no obligation.
 All work carries a 3-month warranty.
 The device must be brought in person; we do not offer shipping.

 Fast on-site diagnostics.
 Warranty: 3 months.